 Factor Shares.
 The ICIO tables do not contain information on capital and labor payments at the country-sector level.
 We therefore supplement the ICIO tables with the structural analysis (STAN) database for the year 2018.
 This database contains information on labor compensation (labor payments) and gross operating surplus (capital payments).
 These data allow us to construct the fraction of value added that is paid to labor at the country-sector level for the United States and Euro Area.
 We aggregate all countries outside of the Euro Area and the United States into a single Rest of the World composite country, sector by sector.
-Due to data availability, we use information from the "Socioeconomic Accounts" release 2016 in the World Input-Output tables to compute the sector-level labor shares in Russia.
+Due to data availability, we assume that Russia has the same sector-level labor shares as the Rest of the World.
 Table C.1 in the appendix shows the numbers we use for each country-sector.